AscendNTNU/ascend_msgs/README.md

 # ascend_msgs
 This ROS package contains all custom ROS message types used in all workspaces

-#### TODO: Move to separate repo, include in other workspace repos as submodule

 ### Adding a new message type
 Create a new message description file in [msg](msg)